Skip to main content

 Introduction to Madhyaman Taal

 Madhyaman Taal is one of the lesser-explored yet very beautiful rhythmic cycles in Indian classical music.
-Its structure has similarities to the popular Teentaal, yet it maintains its own distinct identity through its unique theka (bols), making it an interesting cycle for performers.
+Its 16-beat structure has similarities to the popular Tritaal, yet it maintains its own distinct identity through its unique theka (bols), making it an interesting cycle for performers.

 Madhyaman Taal is a 16-beat (matra) rhythm cycle, divided into four equal vibhags (divisions) of four beats each.
 The first beat, Sam, marks the beginning of the cycle, while the Khaali on the ninth beat creates a distinctive sense of release.